AddieDie/dotfiles/README.md

 # addie-dotfiles

-A minimal, personal dotfiles repository containing a Neovim configuration (`init.lua`).

-## Overview

-This repository contains Neovim configuration and any related dotfiles kept at the repo root.
-The primary entrypoint is `init.lua` which configures Neovim using Lua.

-Use this repository as a starting point for a lightweight, Lua-based Neovim setup.
-It's intentionally small and easy to adapt.

-## Repository structure
+Personal dotfiles tuned for a lightweight Neovim (Lua) setup and a small set of VS Code UI tweaks.

+This repo contains a single-file Neovim configuration (`init.lua`) and a `vscode-settings.json` to apply a compact editor layout.
+The README documents how to install, what the config includes, and where to customize it.

+## What's in this repo

-- `init.lua` — main Neovim configuration file (entrypoint).
+- `init.lua` — main Neovim configuration written in Lua.
+Bootstraps `lazy.nvim` as the plugin manager and configures colors, plugins, keymaps, and a handy C compile/run shortcut.
+- `vscode-settings.json` — opinionated VS Code settings you can copy into a workspace `.vscode/settings.json` or merge into your global settings.
+- `LICENSE` — repo license (see file).

+## Highlights (what I added)

+- Plugin manager: lazy.nvim (auto-bootstrapped in `init.lua`).
+Run `:Lazy sync` to install plugins.
+- Colors: `sainnhe/everforest` is the default colorscheme (with `morhetz/gruvbox` available lazily).
+- File explorer: `nvim-tree.lua` with <leader>e toggling the tree.
+- Treesitter for syntax, LSP support (`nvim-lspconfig`), Telescope with fzf native, autopairs, and a polished statusline with `lualine`.
+- Keymaps:
+	- <leader>w — save file
+	- <leader>q — quit
+	- <D-q> — quit all (macOS Command+q mapping)
+	- <leader>e — toggle Nvim Tree
+	- <leader>f — Telescope find files
+	- <leader>g — Telescope live grep
-- `README.md` — this document.
+	- <leader>b — Telescope buffers

-If you add more config files (e.g., `lua/`, `ftplugin/`, or other dotfiles), list them here for quick reference.
+	- <F5> — compile & run the current C file (builds into a `./build/` directory and runs the produced binary)

+## Plugin list (from `init.lua`)

+Core plugins currently configured:

+- folke/lazy.nvim (plugin manager)
+- sainnhe/everforest (theme)
+- nvim-tree/nvim-tree.lua (file explorer)
+- nvim-tree/nvim-web-devicons (icons)
+- nvim-treesitter/nvim-treesitter (syntax/indent)
+- neovim/nvim-lspconfig (LSP)
+- windwp/nvim-autopairs (auto closing pairs)
+- nvim-telescope/telescope.nvim (fuzzy finder) + telescope-fzf-native
+- nvim-lualine/lualine.nvim (statusline)
+- morhetz/gruvbox (optional theme)

+Note: `telescope-fzf-native.nvim` requires `make` to build the native extension; the config checks for `make` before attempting the build.

-## Quick install
+## Quick install (recommended)

-Clone this repository and use it as your Neovim configuration.
-Replace the target path if you prefer a different layout.

-1) Backup any existing Neovim config first:
+1) Backup any existing Neovim config:

 ```bash
 mv ~/.config/nvim ~/.config/nvim.backup-$(date +%s) 2>/dev/null || true
 ```

-2) Clone this repo into the Neovim config path:
+2) Clone this repo into your Neovim config directory (or keep it elsewhere and symlink):

 ```bash
 git clone https://github.com/AddieDie/addie-dotfiles.git ~/.config/nvim
 ```

-Alternatively, keep the repo somewhere else and symlink the `init.lua` into `~/.config/nvim/init.lua`:
+If you prefer to keep the repo in `~/code` and symlink only the `init.lua`:

 ```bash
 git clone https://github.com/AddieDie/addie-dotfiles.git ~/code/addie-dotfiles